Skip to main content

 Temperament & personality

-Australian Shepherds are typically bright, energetic, and highly engaged with their people.
-They are often described as “velcro dogs” who like to stay involved in everything happening in the home.
+Australian Shepherds tend to be engaged, observant, and quick-learning dogs.
+They are often described as "velcro dogs" who want to stay involved in whatever is happening in the home.

 Very intelligent and quick to learn